pynufft/pynufft/doc/source/manu/realistic_om.rst

    matplotlib.pyplot.title('Difference map')
    matplotlib.pyplot.show()

-As you can see the resulting images (:numref:`fake-Cartesian`) validate that NUFFT + IFFT can restore the original image.
+As you can see, the resulting images (:numref:`fake-Cartesian`) confirm that NUFFT + IFFT can restore the original image.

 .. _fake-Cartesian: